emmercm/www/src/blog/the-concept-of-deployments.md

 ## Conclusion

-Every developer breaks production at least a couple times in their career, but hopefully it's treated as a learning moment rather than a time to place blame.
-Keep in mind all the questions posed here and it's likely you'll make fewer mistakes.
+Every developer breaks production at least a couple of times in their career, but hopefully it's treated as a learning moment rather than a time to place blame.
+If you keep in mind all the questions posed here it's likely you'll make fewer mistakes.
 Eventually deployments will become second nature!